Alice

 'Sympathetic yet free of pathos, Vickers's life celebrates an unusual and fascinating woman' KIRKUS

 Hugo Vickers is a writer, lecturer and broadcaster, and an acknowledged expert on the British Royal Family.
 He has written biographies of the Queen Mother, Cecil Beaton, Vivien Leigh, Princess Andrew of Greece and the Duchess of Windsor.
 His book The Kiss won the 1996 Stern Silver Pen Award for Non-Fiction.
-His recent bestsellers have included The Quest For Queen Mary and The Sphinx - the life of Gladys, the Duchess of Marlborough.
+His recent bestsellers have included Malice in Wonderland and The Sphinx - the life of Gladys, Duchess of Marlborough.
+He collaborated with HRH The Duke of Kent on A Royal Life.
+He is a Deputy Lieutenant for Berkshire.